solliancenet/microsoft-postgresql-developer-guide/pandoc/postgresql-developer-guide.md

 ### Server Logs

+By default, the server logs feature in Azure Database for PostgreSQL - Flexible Server is disabled.
+However, after you enable the feature, a flexible server starts capturing events of the selected log type and writes them to a file.
+You can then use the Azure portal or the Azure CLI to download the files to assist with your troubleshooting efforts.

+For more information on how to enable and download the server logs, reference [Enable, list and download server logs for Azure Database for PostgreSQL - Flexible Server].

+### Server Resource Logs

 Server logs from Azure Database for PostgreSQL Flexible Server can also be extracted through the Azure platform *resource logs*, which track data plane events.
 Azure can route these logs to Log Analytics